Sensory Overload Play

 Safety, consent & law

 It is legal and regarded as benign among consenting adults.
 Because overwhelming input can tip into genuine anxiety, panic, or dissociation, ethical practice emphasises clear stop signals or safewords, attentive monitoring of the receiver throughout, and calming aftercare once the scene ends.
-As with related electro-play and deprivation scenes, prior negotiation of limits and the receiver's medical considerations (such as sensory sensitivities or anxiety conditions) is the norm.
+Where a spoken safeword is impractical (loud sound, a gag, disorientation), practitioners agree a non-verbal signal in advance, such as a dropped object or a hand squeeze.
+As with related electro play and deprivation scenes, prior negotiation of limits and the receiver's medical considerations (such as sensory sensitivities, epilepsy, or anxiety conditions) is the norm.

 - Sensory Deprivation53/100Sensation & PainA consensual interest in deliberately restricting one or more senses, most often sight and hearing, to heighten the remaining sensations and intensify focus, trust, and surrender.
 Blindfolds, hoods, and earplugs are common tools; it borrows its name from mid-20th-century perceptual-isolation research.53